Qustodio Review 2024: Is This Parental Control App Right for Your Family?

 Calls and text messages

 Android users have extra features for blocking incoming and outgoing calls.
 They can also set customized rules for specific phone numbers, allowing or blocking calls from them.
+We found the blocking worked well and were unable to call or be called by the blocked number.

 Web browsers